howest-mct/2023-2024-projectone-ctai-ViolettaNguyen1/Docs/Feedforward.md

 ## Conversation 1 (Date: xx/xx/2024)

-Lecturer:
+Lecturer: Marie

 Questions for this conversation:

-- Question 1: V
+- Question 1: What do I do with the 'Milestone01: Data annotation' and 'Milestone02: Model is being trained' assignments if I use an already pre-trained pose estimation model?

+- Question 2: Where do I get started, what should I do first?

+- Question 3: I feel like my title is too simple.
+Should I change it to a more fun one or will it be too much?

 This is the feedback on my questions.

-- Feedback 1: G
+- Feedback 1: ?

+- Feedback 2: ?

+- Feedback 3: ?

 ## Conversation 2 (Date: xx/xx/2024)